-- (iii) to be responsible for identifying and nominating candidates for the approval of the Board, determining annually whether or not a director is independent, to fill Board vacancies as and when they arise as well as put in place plans for succession, in particular for the Chairman of the Board and the CEO.
-If the NC determines that a director, who has one or more of the relationships that could interfere with his exercise of independent business relationship judgement, is in fact independent, it should disclose in full nature of the director's relationship and bear responsibility for explaining why he should be considered independent; - (iv) to make recommendations to the Board for the continuation (or not) in services of any director who has reached the age - (v) to recommend directors who are retiring by rotation to be put forward for re-election.
-All directors are required to submit themselves for re-nomination and re-election at regular intervals and at least once every three years; - (vi) to decide whether or not a director is able to and has been adequately carrying out his duties as a director of the Company, particularly when he has multiple board representations.
-The NC shall adopt internal guidelines that address the competing time commitments that are faced when directors serve on multiple boards; and - (vii) to have due regard to the principles of the Code.
+- (i) to make recommendations to the Board on the appointment of new Executive and Non-Executive Directors, including making recommendations on the composition of the Board generally and the balance between Executive and Non-Executive Directors appointed to the Board; - (ii) to regularly review the Board structure, size and composition and make recommendations to the Board with regards to any adjustments that are deemed necessary; - (iii) to be responsible for identifying and nominating candidates for the approval of the Board, determining annually whether or not a director is independent, to fill Board vacancies as and when they arise as well as put in place plans for succession, in particular for the Chairman of the Board and the CEO.
+If the NC determines that a director, who has one or more of the relationships that could interfere with his exercise of independent business relationship judgement, is in fact independent, it should disclose in full nature of the director's relationship and bear responsibility for explaining why he should be considered independent; - (iv) to make recommendations to the Board for the continuation (or not) in services of any director who has reached the age of 70; - (v) to recommend directors who are retiring by rotation to be put forward for re-election.
+All directors are required to submit themselves for re-nomination and re-election at regular intervals and at least once every three years; - (vi) to conduct individual evaluation to assess whether each director continues to contribute effectively and demonstrate commitment to the role (including commitment of time for board and committee meetings, and any other duties) particularly when a director has multiple board representations; - (vii) to have due regard to the principles of the Code; and - (viii) to assess the effectiveness of the Board as a whole and assess the contribution by each individual director to the effectiveness of the Board.